 Powering the scooter is a 110-cc, single-cylinder air-cooled engine that produces 7.9bhp at 7,500rpm and a maximum torque of 8.7Nm at 5,500rpm.
 Suspension duties are handled by a telescopic front suspension and hydraulic rear mono-shock.
 No disc brake is available but the brakes are now available with a linked brake system at no extra cost.

-These are some of the scooters we think would fit your bill perfectly well and help you commute with ease.
-However, there are plethora of other options in the market as well that can excite you as well.
+These are some of the best scooters under 70,000 that we think would fit your bill perfectly well and help you commute with ease.
+However, there are a plethora of other options in the market as well that can excite you as well.

 The market offers a wide range of scooter options.
 The most popular and best-selling scooters in the Indian market are Honda Activa and TVS Jupiter.
 These bikes are highly practical and affordable.
 Both of these two scooters are priced under 70,000.

 There are a few options that are priced under 60,000.
 Some of the most popular scooters include Hero Electric Optima, Hero Electric Flash, and TVS Scooty Pep Plus.

 Stay tuned to IndianAutosBlog.com for more such featured stories.